Bristol Weekend Getaway Ideas (Incl. Good Food)

 Hiking

 Do you like hiking?
 I do!
-Bristol has easy access to the mountains in Wales, and Mendip hills, where the beautiful Cheddar Gorge sits.
+Bristol has easy access to the mountains in Wales, Mendip hills — where the beautiful Cheddar Gorge sits, and the gorgeous Somerset and Devon.

 Sugar Loaf (Wales)